guizzinhoo/Gym-Management-Database/README.md

 A relational database project developed for a fictional gym management system.

-The database was designed following relational modeling principles to manage students, employees, membership plans, workout routines, equipment and maintenance records.
+The project models the core operations of a gym, including student registration, employee management, membership plans, workout routines, contracts and equipment maintenance.

 ---